 Table 3 reports the similarity of automatic annotations, before and after post-processing, to expert annotations according to the evaluation metrics of § 4.3.
-As we see, the post-processing step considerably improves the similarity of automatically extracted annotations with the expert annotations.
+For all these metrics, higher scores indicate higher similarity.
+As we see, the post-processing step improves the similarity of automatically extracted annotations with the expert annotations.

-Our automatic table-description extraction and post-processing scripts (1) will make it possible to collect high-quality unsupervised table-description pairs from any new domain, for which we have access to latex files, and (2) will facilitate expert annotations by suggesting related paragraphs to each table as well as identifying potential reasoningaware descriptions.
+Our automatic table-description extraction pipeline (1) will make it possible to collect high-quality unsupervised table-description pairs from any new domain, for which we have access to LaTeX files, and (2) will facilitate expert annotations by suggesting related paragraphs to each table as well as identifying potential reasoning-aware descriptions.
 This way, annotators will not need to read the whole article or section for finding the descriptions.